ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Discussion and Conclusion

 \subsection{Limitations}

 Our choice to use a qualitative evaluation methodology derived from well-known difficulties around toolkit research \cite{ledo2018evaluation, olsen2007evaluating}, concerns about ecological validity, and, most importantly, from the fact that we could not find a prior, well-established interface that matched the entire featureset of \oursystem{}.
 Our goal was thus to establish a baseline system that future work might improve upon.
 While we believe our qualitative evaluation yielded some important findings, more quantitative, controlled approaches should be performed on parts of the \oursystem{} interface to answer targeted scientific questions.
-For our interview study, we also acknowledge a self-selection bias, where participating interviewees may already have found \oursystem{} useful, missing users who did not.
-Our in-lab study provided some insights --we speculate that users' prior exposure to programming was important to the quality of their experience.
+Our in-lab study was also of a relatively short duration (75 min); future work might observe changes in user behavior over longer timeframes, for instance with a multi-week workshop.
+Finally, for our interview study, we acknowledge a self-selection bias, where participating interviewees may already have found \oursystem{} useful, missing users who did not.
+Our in-lab study provided some insights---we speculate that users' prior exposure to programming was important to the quality of their experience.

 \begin{acks} This work was partially funded by the NSF grants IIS-2107391, IIS-2040880, and IIS-1955699.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. \end{acks}